 - "Big baby".
 If an ultrasound showed you're having a larger than average baby, don't forget to question your OBGYN about the accuracy of this method.
 Late-pregnancy ultrasounds are notoriously bad at correctly estimating a baby's size.
 There is no reason you can't try for a vaginal birth if you want to.

 - Overdue.
 From 42 weeks, the risks of stillbirth goes up and there's a clear reason for labor to be induced.
 There is no reason to jump straight to a c-section, however.
+Discuss induction with your doctor, instead.

 - Failure to progress.
 This means your labor is going more slowly than your medical team would like.
 Many hospitals "require" a baby to be born within 24 hours of the rupture of membranes.
 Again, you should discuss the risks of that situation with your doctor.
 The risks of the c-section should be compared with the risks of prolonged labor.
+Medications like pitocin would usually be tried first, and often they will help to kickstart labor.

 - A previous cesarean.
 Repeat cesarean sections are common practice for a reason vaginal birth does become more dangerous after a c-section.
 Many medical associations, including the American College of Obstetricians and Gynecologists (ACOG) hold that a vaginal birth after cesarean is a safe option much of the time.
 Discuss this with your provider if you're in that situation.
 Choose a doctor experienced in VBAC if you would prefer to go that route.